Kotlin/kotlin-by-example/examples/04_functional/01_Higher-Order Functions.md

 }
 ```

-1. Declares a higher-order function that returns a function.
-(Int) -> Int represents the parameters and return type of square function.
+1. Declares a higher-order function that returns a function. `(Int) -> Int` represents the parameters and return type of the `square` function.
 2. Declares a function matching the signature.
 3. Invokes `operation` to get the result assigned to a variable.
 Here `func` becomes `square` which is returned by `operation`.
 4. Invokes `func`.
 The `square` function is actually executed.